mitodl/mitx-grading-library/docs/grading_math/formula_grader.md

 * Square roots and other functions have a wider domain: with edX's default FormulaResponse, authors need to be careful that expressions like `sqrt(x-1)` or `(x-1)^0.5` always pass nonnegative inputs to the square root and power functions.
 Our square root, power, logarithm, and inverse trigonometric functions accept a wider array of inputs (the entire complex plane, minus poles).
 For this reason, authors can feel safe using the default sample range in most cases.
 * Our parser uses a parsing cache, and hence runs much more efficiently than the edX graders.
-* If students input an expression with mismatched parentheses, this generates an intelligible error message that points to the exact issue.
+* If a student inputs an expression with mismatched parentheses, this generates an intelligible error message that points to the exact issue.
 * When students use an unknown variable, the resulting error message highlights that the unknown quantity was interpreted as a variable.
 * Similarly, when students use an unknown function, the resulting error message highlights that the unknown quantity was interpreted as a function.
 If a variable of that name exists, the error message suggests that a multiplication symbol was missing.
 * If an unexpected error occurs, students will see a generic "invalid input" message.
-To see exactly where things went wrong, set the `debug` flag to True, and a more technical message will usually be displayed.
+To see exactly where things went wrong, set the `debug` flag to `True`, and a more technical message will usually be displayed.
-* Full sampling details are included when the `debug` flag is set to True.
+* Full sampling details are included when the `debug` flag is set to `True`.
-* Enhancements to the AsciiMath renderer (the preview that students see when using `<textline>` inputs) are available using our [AsciiMath renderer definitions](renderer.md).
+* Enhancements to the AsciiMath renderer (the preview that students see when using `<textline />` inputs) are available using our [AsciiMath renderer definitions](renderer.md).